CyrilSharma/CS180-Project4/README.md

 #### Relationship

+This class gives data to FilterInterfaceGUI through Server.

 ## FilterInterfaceGUI

+#### Functionality

+The class that carry over client-server interaction from users.

+#### Relationship

+This class is crucial in Filter as it offers ways to communicate with server through use of translator object.

 ## FilterPanel

+#### Functionality

+GUI that allows users to interact with filter
+- allows users enable or disable filter
+- allows users to add or remove words from filter

+#### Relationship

 This class provides useful methods to MainInterface class so that users can modify their filter through MainInterface and MainInterface can filter messages that contain words from filter list.